How to Make a Fly Trap From an Empty Soda Bottle

 - Piece of wire to hang your trap (optional)

-Draw a line all the way around the bottle, just below the tapered neck.
+Draw a line all the way around the bottle using a permanent marker, just below the tapered neck.

 Cut the Top off the Bottle

 Use a sharp knife with a serrated blade to cut along the line, severing the top of the bottle.
 Cut on a cutting board so there's no damage to your counter or table surface.

 Assemble the Fly Trap

 Remove the soda cap, then flip the top of the bottle upside down and slide it into the bottom of the bottle, like a funnel, to complete the fly trap.

 Bait the Trap

 Remove the "funnel" from the bottle so you can place the bait.
 Choose a bait for your trap.

 Flies are attracted to nearly any decaying organic material.
 Though it is meat and feces that flies seek out to lay eggs (the larvae, which we know as maggots, will immediately feed on those materials when they hatch from fly eggs), few people will want to use that as indoor bait.
 Consider these pleasant ideas for bait: